Forest Carbon Partnership Facility

 Conditions for participation in the Carbon Fund

-A few countries that have successfully participated in the Readiness Fund may be selected, on a voluntary basis, to participate in the Carbon Fund.
+Countries that successfully participated in the Readiness Fund could then be selected, on a voluntary basis, to participate in the Carbon Fund.

 Accessing the Fund